-According to data collected by our researchers, more than 1 in 4 children’s apps available on Google Play don’t adhere to COPPA rules.
-This is a significant decline in compliance since the same analysis we conducted two years ago, which found that 1 in 5 didn’t abide by COPPA’s rules.
+According to data collected by our researchers, more than 2 in 5 children’s apps available on Google Play might not adhere to COPPA rules.
+This is yet another decline in compliance following our reports in 2022 (1 in 5 apps) and 2023 (1 in 4 apps).

-COPPA, imposed by the Federal Trade Commission (FTC), enforces a number of requirements on operators of websites or online services that are aimed at under 13s.
-It also applies to operators of other websites and online services that have actual knowledge they’re collecting personal information from under 13s.
+COPPA, imposed by the Federal Trade Commission (FTC), enforces a number of requirements for operators of websites or online services that are aimed at those under 13.
+It also applies to operators of other websites and online services who have actual knowledge that they’re collecting personal information from people under 13.

-Searching through 400 of the most popular children’s apps available through Google’s Play Store, our team reviewed each app’s privacy policy to see whether or not it met the key areas of COPPA regulations.
-We also established what personal information (PI) could be collected by the app and whether it included a clear and comprehensive section on collecting children’s data.
+Searching through 498* of the most popular children’s apps available through Google’s Play Store, our team reviewed each app’s privacy policy to see whether or not they met key COPPA regulations.
+We also established what personal information (PI) could be collected by the app and whether its privacy policy included a clear and comprehensive section on collecting children’s data.

-Just over 32 percent of all the apps we studied had some kind of COPPA violation.
+Nearly 45 percent of all the apps we studied had some kind of COPPA violation.
 The majority of these apps discuss the safeguarding of children’s information but fail to put the right measures in place to do so.
-More worrying still, nearly 5 percent of all the apps we investigated declared that their services aren’t targeted toward or do not address children–including apps with “kids” and “toddler” in their name.
+More worrying still, over six percent of all the apps we investigated declared that their services aren’t targeted toward or do not address children–including apps with “kids” and “toddler” in their name.

 We contacted Google about our findings and a spokesperson provided us with the following: